Gitari65/MyeMechanic/README.md

 # MyeMechanic
-An mobile app that helps drivers and mechanics with locating each other, communicating, and conducting transactions can be very useful and convenient.
+The app uses GPS technology to help drivers and mechanics locate each other in real-time.
+This will be especially useful for drivers who are in need of immediate assistance from a mechanic.
 -incoporated google maps Api